eyeonus/Trade-Dangerous/README.md

 ### Plugins:

 TD also supports the concept of an "import plugin".
-These are user-contributed extensions to TD that will fetch data from a 3rd party, such as Maddavo's Market Share, and populate the local database with that information.  (see http://www.davek.com.au/td/)
+These are user-contributed extensions to TD that will fetch data from a 3rd party, such as EDDB, and populate the local database with that information (see https://github.com/eyeonus/EDDBlink).

 Plugins are specified with the "-P" option and can have their own options, not listed here, with the "-O" option.
 See "-O=help" for a list of the options provided by a particular plugin.